naviworld/navi-token/README.md

 ## License

-NVT is open source and distributed under the GPL v3 license.
+NAVI is open source and distributed under the GPL v3 license.